esrlabs/chipmunk-docs/book/src/02_extensions/03_front_end.md

 }
 ```

-In the following chapter the **back-end** of plugins as well as the communication between the front-end and the back-end will be covered.
+The following chapter covers some general information about the **back-end** of complex plugins as well as an example.